 Dhoti Style #12: Dhoti With A Leather Jacket

 Who would have thought to combine these two classic pieces of clothing?
-As proved by @iamsunnyyy in the above images, the combination of the Dhoti with a leather jacket looks stunning and is sure to attract a lot of eyeballs wherever you go wearing this combo.
+In the above images, the combination of the Dhoti with a jacket looks stunning and is sure to attract a lot of eyeballs wherever you go wearing this combo.
 This is the perfect indo-western outfit involving a dhoti.

 Did You Know?